jelmd/snmp-export/generator/README.md

 snmp_entSensorValue{name="module-1 VRM-1"} 42
 ```

+### remap
+This is an optional map, which allows one to replace label values.
+The final label value (i.e. after optional revalue settings got applied) is the key for the map.
+If the map contains it, the label value gets replaced by the value of the related map entry.
+Otherwise it stays at is.
+This might be more efficient than applying a list of regex to each metric value several times.
+However, take care to not run into `* collected metric ... was collected before with the same name and label values` by mapping several values to the same result which eventually make the metric non-unique anymore (and therefore the error).

 ## overrides
 Allows to drop metrics, change its representation type (gauge, counter, etc.) or to replace a metric with a new one based on a regex which matches the value of the original metric.